Bellview Airlines Flight 210

 Bellview Airlines Flight 210 was a scheduled Nigerian domestic passenger flight of a Boeing 737-200 airliner from Lagos to Abuja, operated by Lagos-based Bellview Airlines.
-On 22 October 2005, the aircraft nose-dived and crashed at high speed just a few minutes after take-off, killing all 117 people on board.
+On 22 October 2005, the aircraft nose-dived and crashed at high speed a few minutes after takeoff, killing all 117 people on board.

-The investigation of the crash was hampered by the lack of physical evidence on the crash site, which was caused by the aircraft's high speed during impact and by looting afterwards.
-The flight recorders were not recovered and forensic analysis of the pilots could not be conducted.
-As such, the investigation was not able to conclude the cause of the crash.
+The investigation of the crash was hampered by the lack of physical evidence on the crash site, which was caused by the aircraft's high speed during impact and by looting afterward.
+The flight recorders were not recovered, and forensic analysis of the pilots could not be conducted.
+As a result, the investigation was not able to conclude the cause of the crash.

-The crash of Flight 210 was the first crash among strings of aircraft accidents that rocked Nigeria in 2005 and 2006.
-In response, then-President Olusegun Obasanjo vowed to overhaul the aviation sector.
+The crash of Flight 210 was followed by the crashes of Sosoliso Airlines Flight 1145 in 2005 and ADC Airlines Flight 053 in 2006.
+In response, then-president Olusegun Obasanjo vowed to overhaul the aviation sector.

 Aircraft

-The aircraft (named Resilience) was a 24-year-old Boeing 737-2L9 with 2 Pratt & Whitney JT8D-17 engines.
-It was manufactured in 1981 with a manufacturer serial number of 22734 and was first delivered to Maersk Air before being acquired by Bellview Airlines in 2003, after being leased by multiple airlines.
+The aircraft (named Resilience) was a 24-year-old Boeing 737-2L9 with two Pratt & Whitney JT8D-17 engines.
+It was manufactured in 1981 with a manufacturer serial number of 22734 and was first delivered to Maersk Air before being acquired by Bellview Airlines in 2003 after being leased by multiple airlines.
 It was registered under the Nigerian aircraft registration of 5N-BFN.
 The aircraft had logged more than 55,000 flight hours at the time of the crash.

 Inspections were carried out at the facility of Royal Air Maroc in Morocco between December 2004 and February 2005.
 The last check was performed on the aircraft by Bellview Airlines Engineers at Lagos in October 2005.
-Review of the engine records showed that the last overhaul of the No.1 engine was in August 2004 while the No.2 engine was overhauled in May 2005.
+Review of the engine records showed that the last overhaul of the No. 1 engine was in August 2004, while the No. 2 engine was overhauled in May 2005.